 So in the foreground we have the bride to be, her make up artist is applying the final touches before she heads out the door for her wedding ceremony.
 What struck me was the excitement in the room.
 The excitement was palpable.
 The bridesmaids at the back of the frame clearly show their excitement on their faces.
 Perhaps this is all new to the flower girl as she gazes at the goings on.

 Along with the brides mother who does have her eyes on me but with sheer delight on her face.
 And her gaze is on me perhaps because she probably assumes that my focus is only on the bride, which it is, or course.
-But when there is so much more going on in the room then that too must be photographed to give an overall sense of story.
-Hence the bride is fading form the right hand of the frame and the lens takes in everything else that is happening in the room.
-Without the obvious nature that it is doing so.
+But when there is so much more going on in the room then that too must be photographed.
+This gives an overall sense of story.
+Hence the bride is fading from the right hand of the frame and the lens takes in everything else that is happening in the room.
 In my view this is vital to bringing the story of the day alive.
-For me there is other way.
-And to do so without any direction.
+For me there is no other way.